rockinblocks/rockinblocks/packages/gatsby-starter-rockindocs/src/markdown/post-1.md

   breeze.
 keywords: 'markdown, gatsby, graphql'
 ---
 ## Trying something new should be easy.
-GatsbyJS nails it.
+GatsbyJS just nails it.

 This morning I became hell-bent on starting some sort of development project.
 The kicker, however, is that I not only wanted to start a new project today, I wanted to finish it today, as well.
 I really needed a new blog that allowed me to write more generally about web development, but I didn't want to use Medium or WordPress -- I really wanted to use Javascript, and I really wanted to host it myself.
 I kept hearing about the simplicity and ease-of-use of [GatsbyJS](https://www.gatsbyjs.org/) through some friends and colleagues, and decided to give it a shot.

----
+***

 ### GatsbyJS Installation

 <a href="https://www.gatsbyjs.com/docs/quick-start/" target="_blank">
 Here is a link to Gatsby's Quick Start
 </a>

 #### Install the Gatsby CLI tool globally on your machine: